Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Experimental Results

 \section{Experimental Results}

-This section presents the results of our experimental evaluation.
-We analyze the data from our benchmark across 11 real-world datasets to answer the three research questions posed in Section \ref{sec: intro}.
-Due to space constraints, we present the primary results in this section; a more exhaustive set of results is available in \cite{exp-ours}.
+This section presents our experimental evaluation, analyzing results across 11 real-world datasets to answer the research questions posed in Section~\ref{sec: intro}.
+We report the principal findings here; a more exhaustive set of results is available in~\cite{exp-ours}.